 Synthetic structured data is made by taking a relational database of real data, creating a generative machine learning model for it, and then generating a second set of data that mathematically or statistically mirrors the original.
 The synthetic data set contains the general patterns and properties of its real-world counterpart, without any of the actual information.

-So, let’s say you have a spreadsheet, with thousands of data points across hundreds of rows and columns.
-If you want to make a synthetic version of that data, you have to first “understand the relationship” between those columns and rows, as well as all the different data points in the data set, according to Adam Kamor, the head of engineering at Tonic.ai, a company that specializes in generating synthetic structured data.
+Let’s say you have a spreadsheet, with thousands of data points across hundreds of rows and columns.
+If you want to make a synthetic version of that data, you have to first “understand the relationship” between those columns and rows, as well as all the different data points in the data set, according to Adam Kamor, the head of engineering at Tonic.ai.

 “From that understanding, you can then generate synthetic rows that kind of match that understanding,” he told Built In.